NZT48/seeding/README.md

   the mission of the collective.
 What belongs, and not belongs a collective is always extremely clear.
 * Small collectives are **composible**.
-It's possible to compose small collectives into a big collective, should the need raises.
+It's possible to compose small collectives into a big collective, should the need arise.
 Members of the big collective are instances of small collectives, instead of people.
 On the other hand, it's difficult to divide a big collective into smaller collectives, if we realize that the former is not functioning well.